Large deviations for the largest eigenvalue of matrices with variance profiles: Appendix: The limit of the empirical measure

 \section{Appendix: The limit of the empirical measure}

 In this section, we describe the limit of the empirical measure $\mu_{\sigma}$ of the matrices $X_N$.
 We will also discuss the stability of this measure in function of $\sigma$.
 Under assumptions of positivity for the variance profile, we will prove that the largest eigenvalue converges toward the rightmost point of the support of $\mu_{\sigma}$.
+We denote $\mathbb{H}^+$ the complex upper half-plane $\{ z \in \C : \Im z > 0 \}$ and $\mathbb{H}^-$ the complex lower half-plane $\{ z \in \C : \Im z < 0 \}$.
 To describe the limit of the empirical measure we need the following definition for the so-called canonical equation (also called quadratic vector equation).
 The following definition takes into account both the piecewise constant and the continuous case: